Ichoran/kse3/README.md

 ```

 There is also a universal ultra-lightweight type-tagging system using string constants to refine types like `String \ "name"`,
-and if you have a tuple which is entirely tagged, you can refer to the values by name by using `~`
+and if you have a tuple which is entirely labelled, you can refer to the values by name by using `~`

 ```scala
 val person = ("John" \ "first", "Smith" \ "last")